CSE237SP2021/project-betterweather/README.md

 ## What user stories were completed this iteration?

-We have completed several user stories.
-We now allow users to choose between two options in a menu.
-A user can now search a city by name or search a location by zipcode.
-In addition, a user can continue to look up weather forecasts without having to rerun our script.
-We have now included an option to "quit."
-By quitting, it will terminate the app.

-We also correctly display the 7 day and hourly forecast with dates and times.
-For the 7 day forecast, we created come ASCII art to represent the different types of weather conditions like rain, snow, and sunshine.

-## What user stories do you intend to complete next iteration?

-For the next iteration, we are going to be focusing on correcting/improving on our tests as well as fixing anything included in our feedback.
-It is hard to create tests based on API results, therefore, we are hoping to get feedback and improve based on that.
-We have created the main functions of our weather app.
-Therefore, we are hoping to polish it up for the last iteration.
-Lastly, we are going to be looking into what other data we can display to the user.
+We now allow users to select the units the weather is reported in (metric or imperial).
+In addition to the units, we give users the option to select a specific hour to view in the hourly report.
+This also applies to the 7 day forecast.
+They are allowed to pick a specficic day or justs a regular 7 day report.
+We also suggest an outfit based on the current weather.
+Lastly, the other stories were just code clean up, validating, and testing.

 ## Is there anything that you implemented but doesn't currently work?